-You might be surprised to learn that there are many types of canoes out there.
+You might be surprised to learn that there are many different styles and types of canoes out there.
 While some are multi-purpose and suitable for various waters, others are specifically designed for fast-moving rivers and rapids, calm lakes, or multi-day adventures.

 In this article, we’ve covered the main types of canoes, their unique features, and the pros and cons of each.
 This should give you a good idea of how to choose the right type of canoe for you.

-In case you’re unsure if a canoe is the right vessel for you, it might be useful to read our canoe vs kayak article first.
+In case you’re unsure if a canoe is the right vessel for you, it might be useful to first read our guide to the differences and similarities of canoes and kayaks.

 - Solo vs tandem canoes